Quality and Patient Safety

 Ask a trusted family member or friend to be with you if you are unable to ask questions for yourself.

 Know what medications you take.
 (We do have wallet-sized cards available to list your medications.)

 Use a healthcare organization that has undergone rigorous on-site evaluations.

 Participate in decisions about your treatment.
 You are the center of your healthcare team.

 The Patient & Family Advisory Council (PFAC) serves as a formal organization of current and former patients and family members who are working with and provide input to Pen Bay Medical Center and Waldo County General Hospital staff to continuously improve patient and family healthcare experiences.
 Please visit our page to learn more.

 During your stay, many people may enter your room, from doctors and nurses to aides.

-- Ask for ID of everyone who comes in your room, all hospital employees wear identification badges
+- Ask for ID of everyone who comes into your room.
+All hospital employees wear identification badges.

 All medications you take while in the hospital are prescribed by your doctor, dispensed by the hospital pharmacy and administered by a nurse.
 Patients are not permitted to administer their own drugs or keep personal medications at their bedsides, unless authorized by their physician.